Civil War Heritage

 From Pacifists to Pioneers

 At Shaker Village of Pleasant Hill, the pacifist Shakers provided food, supplies and medical treatment to troops from both sides.
-The village's interpretive center includes information about the impact of the war.
-Every other year the village holds a Civil War weekend with living interpretations of camp life, medical care and other aspects of the era.
-(859) 734-5411; toll-free (800) 734-5611
+Village tours include information about the impact of the war.
+(859) 734-5411; toll-free (800) 734-5611.

 Old Fort Harrod State Park in Harrodsburg includes a museum with Civil War artifacts and the cabin in which Lincoln's parents were married.
 (859) 734-3314 Shaker Village of Pleasant Hill is 25 miles southwest of Lexington via US 68.
 Continue on US 68 a few miles to Harrodsburg.